fgindraud/hawkes/Readme.md

 Developer corner
 ----------------

-`make hawkes_debug` will compile the program in debug mode, with some assertions enabled and debug informations generated.
+`make hawkes_debug` will compile the program in debug mode, with assertions enabled and debug informations generated.
-This can be useful to investigate a bug with gdb, or print intermediate values (B/G matrices).

 `make test` will compile and run a file with a lot of small tests of parts of the code.